awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 ### Data definition language \(DDL\)<a name="aurora-mysql-parallel-query-sql-ddl"></a>

- Before Aurora MySQL version 3, parallel query is only available for tables for which no fast data definition language \(DDL\) operations are pending\.
+In Aurora MySQL version 2, parallel query is only available for tables for which no fast data definition language \(DDL\) operations are pending\.
 In Aurora MySQL version 3, you can use parallel query on a table at the same time as an instant DDL operation\.

-Instant DDL in Aurora MySQL version 3 replaces the fast DDL feature in Aurora MySQL versions 1 and 2\.
+Instant DDL in Aurora MySQL version 3 replaces the fast DDL feature in Aurora MySQL version 2\.
 For information about instant DDL, see [Instant DDL \(Aurora MySQL version 3\)](AuroraMySQL.Managing.FastDDL.md#AuroraMySQL.mysql80-instant-ddl)\.

 ### Column data types<a name="aurora-mysql-parallel-query-sql-datatypes"></a>

  In Aurora MySQL version 3, parallel query can work with tables containing columns with data types `TEXT`, `BLOB`, `JSON`, and `GEOMETRY`\.
 It can also work with `VARCHAR` and `CHAR` columns with a maximum declared length longer than 768 bytes\.
 If your query refers to any columns containing such large object types, the additional work to retrieve them does add some overhead to query processing\.
 In that case, check if the query can omit the references to those columns\.
 If not, run benchmarks to confirm if such queries are faster with parallel query turned on or turned off\.

- Before Aurora MySQL version 3, parallel query has these limitations for large object types:
+In Aurora MySQL version 2, parallel query has these limitations for large object types:

- In these earlier versions, `TEXT`, `BLOB`, `JSON`, and `GEOMETRY` data types aren't supported with parallel query\.
++ `TEXT`, `BLOB`, `JSON`, and `GEOMETRY` data types aren't supported with parallel query\.
 A query that refers to any columns of these types can't use parallel query\.

- In these earlier versions, variable\-length columns \(`VARCHAR` and `CHAR` data types\) are compatible with parallel query up to a maximum declared length of 768 bytes\.
++ Variable\-length columns \(`VARCHAR` and `CHAR` data types\) are compatible with parallel query up to a maximum declared length of 768 bytes\.
 A query that refers to any columns of the types declared with a longer maximum length can't use parallel query\.
 For columns that use multibyte character sets, the byte limit takes into account the maximum number of bytes in the character set\.
 For example, for the character set `utf8mb4` \(which has a maximum character length of 4 bytes\), a `VARCHAR(192)` column is compatible with parallel query but a `VARCHAR(193)` column isn't\.

 ### Partitioned tables<a name="aurora-mysql-parallel-query-sql-partitioning"></a>